 Taxes withheld by iTunes K.K. are paid to the Japanese tax authorities.
 Any taxes withheld prior to the date your submitted tax forms were approved by the Japan Tax Authority are not eligible for refund through Apple.
 You may be able to seek a refund directly from the Japanese government.
 If you cannot get a refund, U.S. entities may be able to credit or deduct this on your U.S. tax return.
 Consult your tax adviser regarding your specific situation.

 VAT will increase across the European Union starting January 1, 2015.
-Starting on that date, VAT will be based on the customer’s country of residence.
+Starting on that date, VAT will be based on the customer’s country or region of residence.
 Currently, the effective VAT rate on television shows distributed through the iTunes Store is the same across all EU territories, but following the change, VAT rates will vary.

 As a result, wholesale prices for television in these territories will change.

-Apple Distribution International has exporter status under Irish VAT law and is entitled to purchase from you with no charge of Irish VAT.
-A copy of the current Apple Distribution International authorization from the Revenue Commissioners in this regard is available to you here.
+Apple Distribution International Limited has exporter status under Irish VAT law and is entitled to purchase from you with no charge of Irish VAT.
+A copy of the current Apple Distribution International Limited authorization from the Revenue Commissioners in this regard is available to you here.

 For additional reference, a pre-2015 version of the Apple Distribution International authorization from the Revenue Commissioners is available here.